Hank Kozloski: Professional career

 Kozloski worked for the Lockport, New York Lockport Union-Sun & Journal and Ashtabula, Ohio Star Beacon before settling with The Morning Journal.
 He later served as a scorekeeper for the Indians for 18 seasons and was a member of the Baseball Writers' Association of America.
 He was a founding member of the Lorain Sports Hall of Fame, served as president for a spell and was inducted there in 1996.

-He also worked for the News-Herald.

-He was referenced in dozens of books.
+He also worked for the News-Herald. and was referenced in dozens of books.